GoogleCloudPlatform/cluster-toolkit/examples/README.md

 network.
 Omnia will be automatically installed after the nodes are provisioned.
 All nodes mount a filestore instance on `/home`.

+**_NOTE:_** The omnia-cluster.yaml example uses `vm-instance` modules to create the cluster.
+For these instances, Simultaneous Multithreading (SMT) is turned off by default, meaning that only the physical cores are visible.
+For the compute nodes, this means that 30 physical cores are visible on the c2-standard-60 VMs.
+To activate all 60 virtual cores, include `threads_per_core=2` under settings for the compute vm-instance module.

 [omnia-cluster.yaml]: ../community/examples/omnia-cluster.yaml

 ## Blueprint Schema